ciatph/ph-municipalities/README.md

 <br>

-While ph-municipalites do not support parsing and extracting PAGASA 10-day weather forecast data, _you can extend the `ExcelFile` or `ExcelFactory` classes with custom logic and codes to enable parsing and extracting PAGASA 10-day weather forecast data_.
+While ph-municipalities do not support parsing and extracting PAGASA 10-day weather forecast data, _you can extend the `ExcelFile` or `ExcelFactory` classes with custom logic and codes to enable parsing and extracting PAGASA 10-day weather forecast data_.

 Since the `ExcelFile` or `ExcelFactory` are JavaScript [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (Functions in disguise, not true OOP, but inheritance still works), you can extend them with class inheritance, overriding or creating new class methods to accommodate processing the PAGASA 10-day weather forecast data.
 Refer to the [ph-municipalities class documentation](https://ciatph.github.io/ph-municipalities) to know more about the available classes, member variables, and methods.